leetawn/feedforward-nn-sgd/README.md

 #define VALIDATION_SET_SIZE 5000
 ```

-The epoch hyperparameter is currently set to 1 for faster debug purposes (although it suffices for basic functionality really).
+The epoch hyperparameter is currently set to 1 for faster debug purposes (although it already suffices for basic functionality).
 Higher epoch values would generally result into higher accuracy, but only up to a point, experimentation is highly encouraged.

 ## Testing Single Images